tatianegercina/FinTech/01-Lesson-Plans/05-APIs/Supplemental/AlpacaMarkets_Installation-Guide.md

     conda update conda
     ```

-3. Create a fresh conda environment to use with iexfinance.
+3. Create a fresh conda environment to use with alpaca.

     ```shell
     conda create -n alpacaenv python=3.7 anaconda